 Remember, no matter how great your takedowns are, if you don’t set them up properly, your opponent could easily counter your next move, which could nullify your game plan!

-Please visit our Video Library for more MMA videos.
+Please visit Evolve University for more MMA videos.